nmmcbra/my_takeout/README.md

-# Final project for Java programming
+# Course project for Java programming

 ## 1.Project Introduction
 This project is a customized software product designed for catering enterprises (restaurants, eateries), consisting of two parts: System Management Backend and Mini Program Application .
 The system management backend is primarily used by internal staff of the catering enterprise, allowing them to manage and maintain restaurant categories, dishes, meal sets, orders, employees, and other operational data.
 It also provides statistical analysis of various restaurant data and includes features like voice notifications for incoming orders.
 The mini program application is mainly for consumers, enabling them to browse dishes online, add items to their shopping cart, place orders, make payments, and request order reminders.